Industry partner organization

 Emerging scholar: An emerging scholar is someone who has not yet had the opportunity to establish an extensive record of research achievement, but is in the process of building one.

-- have completed their highest degree no more than five years before the competition deadline (SSHRC considers only the date of completion of the first doctorate); or
+- have completed their highest degree no more than six years before the competition deadline (SSHRC considers only the date of completion of the first doctorate); or

-- have held a tenured or tenure-track university appointment for less than five years; or
+- have held a tenured or tenure-track university appointment for less than six years; or

 - have held a university appointment, but never a tenure-track position (in the case of institutions that offer tenure-track positions); or

 - have had their careers significantly interrupted or delayed for health or family reasons within the past six years.